kartograph/kartograph.js/readme.md

-svgmap
+kartograph
 ======

-**svgmap** is a simple toolset that helps creating interactive thematic maps that run across multiple browsers without using tile-based mapping environments like Google Maps or OpenStreetMaps.
+**kartograph** is a simple toolset that helps creating interactive thematic maps that run across multiple browsers without using tile-based mapping environments like Google Maps or OpenStreetMaps.
 Think of it as OpenLayers, but *a lot* more simple to use.

 ## How it works